mindplace/stack-for-yourself/roadmap.md

 I really like the idea of [mastery learning](http://techcrunch.com/2016/01/09/how-startups-are-solving-a-decades-old-problem-in-education/), which is when you learn or are taught a concept until you master it, before moving on to the next one.
 Ideally, you do it with the help of a mentor or community.
 Here's some places to do that:

 * [Odin Project](http://www.theodinproject.com/ruby-programming): completely free, Ruby-based full-stack development program, with an amazing online community.
-* [FreeCodeCamp](https://www.freecodecamp.com/): superb, completely free program, teaching from the frontend backwards, with an excellent and huge community which in many cities has local presence.
+* [FreeCodeCamp](https://www.freecodecamp.com/): superb, completely free program, teaching from the front-end backwards, with an excellent and huge community which in many cities has local presence.
 Actively maintained and being expanded to include new courses such as one teaching D3.js.
 * [Bloc.io](https://www.bloc.io/web-developer-career-track): a paid bootcamp whose model is to connect you with a developer who acts as a mentor.
 * [Thinkful](https://www.thinkful.com/): similarly to Bloc.io, a paid bootcamp program connecting you to a mentor.